Union-backed Ronald Vitiello named to lead Border Patrol

-A career Border Patrol official who was backed by the agents' union was named Tuesday as chief of the agency, less than a week after his predecessor resigned under pressure.
+A career Border Patrol official who was backed by the agents' union has been named chief of the agency, less than a week after his predecessor resigned under pressure.

-U.S. Customs and Border Protection said on Twitter than Ronald Vitiello has been appointed to lead the agency at a time when President Donald Trump has pledged to erect a wall on the U.S. border with Mexico and add 5,000 agents from the current level of about 20,000.
+U.S. Customs and Border Protection said Ronald Vitiello was appointed Tuesday to lead the agency at a time when President Donald Trump has pledged to erect a wall on the U.S. border with Mexico and add 5,000 agents from the current level of about 20,000.

 The National Border Patrol Council — an early and outspoken backer of Trump's presidential bid — openly supported Vitiello for the job and pushed for the ouster of his predecessor, Mark Morgan, who resigned Thursday at the request of the new administration.
 Morgan stepped down only seven months after being named the first outsider to run the agency since it was created in 1924.